awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.Replication.md

 1. Repeat steps 3 and 4 to disconnect from the source database and connect to the target database\.

-1. Query the target database for the replicated data again:
+1. Query the target database for the replicated data again\.

    ```
    dms_sample=> select * from dms_sample.person where first_name = 'Test';